jbk2/fakebook/README.md

 ## Server Scripting Documentation

-This repo contains scripts to create an auto DNS update systemd service.
+This repo also contains scripts to create an auto DNS update systemd service.
 Executing ./setup.sh locally will:
-  - scp's the local ./.env, ./settings.sh & /dns-update.sh file to the remote server.
+  - scp the local ./.env, ./settings.sh & /dns-update.sh file to the remote server.
   - creates a systemd unit file, enables then starts service, so to run the update-dns.sh script on each server restart.
+Manually run the script with `sudo systemctl start dns-update`, check status of the script with
+  `systemctl status dns-update.service`. systemd user services created in /etc/systemd/system/.

 ### Variable Configuration
 The following variables, to be stored in a .env file in ubunutu user's ~/ dir on this app's host EC2 instance, are used by both: